stephenh/bindgen/README.markdown

 * No real tests--currently I just make changes and see if the `tests/example` use cases still work.
 Some (ugh) mock meta models/something might be more appropriate to get true unit test coverage going

+* Somehow suppress the deprecation/raw type warnings that result from bindgen traversing into old APIs (e.g. the servlet API)

 Annotations
 ===========